Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Deviation from quasi-geodesics

 \subsection{Main argument}

 \begin{theo} Let $G$ be a finitely generated group acting acylindrically on the geodesic hyperbolic space $X$, and let $Y$ be acylindrically intermediate for $(G,X)$.
-Let $\mu_0$ be a measure on $G$ with exponential tail whose support generates a non-elementary group that acts with unbounded orbits on $X$.
+Let $\mu_0$ be a measure on $G$ with exponential tail whose support generates a non-elementary semigroup.
 Then $\mu_0$ has a neighborhood $\mathcal N$ so that for every $D$ there exists $C$ with the following property.
 For each $\mu\in \mathcal N$, $l,n\geq 1$ and $k<n$ we have

 where $QG_D(a,b)$ denotes the set of all $(D,D)$-quasi-geodesics (with respect to $d_Y$) from $a$ to $b$. \end{theo}

 First of all, we point out a corollary of the theorem.
 Given a metric space $X$, a $K$-{\bf quasi-ruler} in $X$ is a map $\gamma:I\to X$, where $I\subseteq \R$ is an interval, so that for all $s\leq t\leq u$ in $I$ the Gromov product satisfies $(\gamma(s),\gamma(u))_{\gamma(t)}\leq K$.